ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter30.md

 “Jiāng Chéng, you’re too kind,” said Wèi WúXiàn, and then, with a smile, he took the box and opened it.

 The gift was a pair of magnificent pendants with a lotus design on them.
-Each pendant had a tassel attached to the end, and the two tassels had different colours, a purple and a blue.
+Each pendant had a tassel attached to it.
+The two tassels were different in colour, one purple and the other blue.

 As a matter of fact, Jiāng Chéng’s gift was more suitable for the wedding, to congratulate the couple for getting married.